Skip to main content

 • Lines connect the species that participate in the reaction.
 The arrows appear unidirectional, BUT the equations describing the concentrations of A and P are derived assuming a reversible reaction with rate constants kf (forward reaction) and kr (reverse reaction).

-The program calculates A and P as a function of time (i.e. it solves the differential equations for both species).
+The program calculates A and P as a function of time (i.e., it solves the differential equations for both species).
 The graphs of concentration vs time are called progress curves.
-It also can calculate fluxes (J) (velocities) for each species.
+It can also calculate fluxes (J) (velocities) for each species.
 The flux at any given time is the slope of the concentration vs time curve at any given time.
 When we get to metabolism, we will talk about fluxes of metabolites through pathways.
 Also, fluxes are used to describe the rate of movement of solute through membranes.
-Here is the result of the simulation run in Vcell, exported as a sbml file, and displayed in the book using a program called MiniSideWinder.
+Here is the result of the simulation run in Vcell, exported as an SBML file, and displayed in the book using a program called MiniSideWinder.

 VCellLogo.png MODEL